BarisTuncer/GitlabCIIntro/README.md

 # GitlabCIIntro

-Using gitlab CI for github repos, intro
+Using Gitlab CI for github repos, intro